Smartrad Creative

 P – Production

-Key Components of Technical Production Installation
+Key Components of Technical Production Installation:

 O – Operations

-Key Aspects of Live Event Operations Management
+Key Aspects of Live Event Operations Management:

 C-P-O Live Services

 We work contracted services for Producers, Creative Designers, Architects, Agency Directors to deliver the production through the phases below.
-Not all are always required of course.

-Construction Co-Ordination
+Construction Co-ordination

 We work with Building Contractor to understand the complex technical event trades requirements and needs.